Bohumil Mořkovský

 Bohumil Mořkovský (14 December 1899 - 16 July 1928) was a Czech gymnast who competed for Czechoslovakia in the 1924 Summer Olympics.
 He was born and died in Valašské Meziříčí, Moravia.
 He died less than a month before he could have made a repeat Olympic appearance.

+Gymnastics career

-In 1924 he won a bronze medal in the vault competition.
+In 1924, he won a bronze medal in the vault competition.
 At the 1924 Summer Olympics he also participated in the following events: